berensp/berensp.github.io/_posts/2021-04-23-editio-princeps.md

 <img src="https://media.newyorker.com/photos/5cf04c5edbca2c0f4b0f477d/master/w_2560%2Cc_limit/CoverStory-STORY_BEK_fiction.jpg" alt="Bedtime Stories" width="70%" height="70%">

-How much more meaningful Tsundoku is when quantified with my **To Prune Or Not To Prune Ratio**™:
+How much more meaningful Tsundoku is, though, when quantified with my **To Prune Or Not To Prune Ratio**™:

 > `(current # of books sitting unread on the shelf + estimated acquisitions over the remainder of life) ÷ avg. # of books read per annum ÷ approximate # of years left on this earth (or 'til reading no longer possible)`